IU-PR/Capstone_project/content/docs/2024/SceneGenAI/week1.md

    Our customers are the Leroy Merlin website, who need an efficient way to display their products to their clients.

-3. > How will you validate and test your assumptions about the project?
+3. How will you validate and test your assumptions about the project?

+   Representatives from Leroy Merlin will provide feedback about our idea and express their wishes.

-4. > What metrics will you use to measure the success of your project?
+4. What metrics will you use to measure the success of your project?

-   A model has been created for generating and applying a background to a product photo.
+   Representatives from Leroy Merlin will evaluate the project's success based on their satisfaction with the outcomes and few factors such as the realism of the image, speed of processing and the user-interface usability

-5. > How do you plan to iterate and pivot if necessary based on user feedback?
+5. How do you plan to iterate and pivot if necessary based on user feedback?

+   We will identify areas that need improvement and prioritize them for future updates.
+We are willing to adjust our approach based on this feedback, ensuring the system aligns with the needs and preferences of our client.